 How to Stop Your Dog from Eating Poop

-If you’re hoping to correct this behavior in your dog, you may not have much luck; Dr. Hart’s study found the “cure rate” is only 1 to 2%.
+If you’re hoping to correct this behaviour in your dog, you may not have much luck; Dr Hart’s study found the “cure rate” is only 1 to 2%.
 Here are some techniques to minimize poop eating:

-- Training might work; teach your dog to “leave it” or “drop it” on command and practice, practice, practice so you dog is 100% reliable.
+- Training might work; teach your dog to “leave it” or “drop it” on command and practice, practice, practice so your dog is 100% reliable.

 - Keep the kitty litter out of your dog’s reach, as dogs tend to prefer cat poop.